 chain, and some of these kinds of individual fossils have been used to

 make molds for, for example,

 gold castings that are used as pendants, earrings,

 also directed to the statement about the clams that are replaced

-at least in part by carnelian -- see it under the USES subheading
+at least in part by carnelian -- see Chalcedony entry, under the

 H. Ammonite pendant.

 structure of its shell before being mounted for use as a pendant.

 The reverse (out) side exhibits a multicolored sheen similar to that

 exhibited by mother-of-pearl.
 The necklace to which it is attached is